 Existing societal norms and expectations

-As to why the mental load falls so heavily on women, Anne Hollonds, director of Australian Institute of Family Studies (AIFS), believes that existing social norms and cultural expectations play a significant role.
+As to why the mental load falls so heavily on women, Anne Hollonds, former director of Australian Institute of Family Studies (AIFS) and current Australian National Children's Commissioner, believes that existing social norms and cultural expectations play a significant role.

 She also notes that although mental load is something women have experienced over the past few decades, discussion about it has significantly increased as women take on a number of different roles within modern society, with the most notable shift being a surge in working mothers.